MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-site-map-app.md

     - **Offline Availability**: Select this check box to make this subarea available to users when they are offline in Dynamics 365 for Outlook.
 <a name="bkmk_OrganizeSite"></a>
 ## Organize areas, groups, and subareas

- Areas, groups, and subareas can be organized by dragging them to new positions.
+ Organize areas, groups, and subareas by dragging them to new positions.
 A container box appears where you can drop the tiles.
 Here are some options:

 -   Move a subarea to a new position within the same group or a different group under the same area.